Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/154-labels.page.md

 console.log("done");
 ```

-## When Should You Use Labels?
+## Verdict

 -   JS labels are not the same as GoTo statements.
 You do not jump to a label but bind a break or continue statement to a condition or loop.
 Wild jumping like in C/C++ is not possible.
 -   As is often the case, it is important to use the right tool at the right time.
-Sometimes when writing code, there may be better solutions than using labels.
+In most cases, there are better solutions than using labels.
 But if not, labels are certainly worth considering.

 ## Further Aspects